fadhli00/DetectionLab/phase-1/README.md

   <em>Figure 1: Segmented homelab network architecture using Proxmox, pfSense, and Splunk</em>
 </p>

-The diagram visually represents how Proxmox, pfSense, and the segmented LANs interact within the lab environment.
+The diagram represents how Proxmox, pfSense, and the segmented LANs interact within the lab.
+It reflects the mindset I adopted early on: **assume isolation first, then allow access only when it’s justified**.

 ---

-This homelab is designed around a **segmented network architecture** where each network segment is isolated by default and controlled through a central firewall.
-The goal is to mimic how networks are structured in real enterprise environments, rather than using a single flat network.
+At the heart of the design is a **segmented network architecture**, where every network is isolated by default and all communication is forced through a central control point.
+Rather than using a flat network for convenience, I wanted the structure to resemble what I was seeing in real client environments.

-At the core of the design is **pfSense**, acting as the central gateway responsible for routing, firewall enforcement, and traffic control between all network segments.
+That control point is **pfSense**, acting as the central gateway responsible for routing, firewall enforcement, and traffic control between all segments.
+Nothing moves between networks unless pfSense explicitly allows it.

 ---

 ### 🔐 Network Segmentation Overview

-The network is divided into multiple logical segments, each serving a specific role:
+To keep things realistic, I split the environment into multiple logical segments, each with a clear role:

 | Segment | Subnet | Purpose |
 |-------|--------|--------|